Measuring surface tensions of soft solids with huge contact-angle hysteresis

 We ensure that there is sufficient time for the droplet to equilibrate with the substrate, and with the surrounding atmosphere by leaving it for $t_{eq}\approx 10^3~\mathrm{s}$ before imaging.
 This allows the gelatin to relax poroelastically over a region of size $\sqrt{Dt_{eq}} \approx 1~\mathrm{mm}$ from the contact line.
 This is much larger than the film thickness and the field of view under the contact line that we use during imaging, so there should be minimal residual poroelastic stresses to affect our results \cite{yoon2010poroelastic}.

 The surface tension of the droplet strongly deforms the underlying material.
 We place large, millimetric 4:1 glycerol:water droplets on a thin film (147$\mu$m thick) of gelatin coated on a glass slide.
 The films contain 0.003\% by volume of embedded, fluorescent, 100 nm-diameter nanoparticles.
+These do not segregate to the film surface, and are so dilute that we do not expect their presence to affect the film's properties.
 200 nm nanoparticles with a different emission spectrum are also attached to the glass slide, to act as reference points, and dispersed in the droplet.
 We image the sample from underneath with a 60x, 1.2 NA, water-immersion objective on a confocal microscope (further details in the Materials and Methods).
 This gives a 3-d intensity map of the substrate and the droplet.
 We visualize the contact line by taking a maximum-intensity projection along a 30$\mu$m long, straight, pinning-defect-free section of contact line, which collapses the 3-D map into a side view of the contact line, as shown in Figure \ref{fig:fluo_and_arrows}A-C. Here, particles in the droplet are shown as red, while the those in the substrate are green.
 Note that the liquid is identical in both the droplet and gel phases.
 The images clearly show the wetting ridge that is pulled up by the surface tension of the droplet, $\Upsilon_{lv}$.
 As $\theta$ reduces from $\theta=90^\circ$ to $27^\circ$, the shape of the wetting ridge changes.

 What can we extract from the shapes of the ridges?
 In previous work on hysteresis-free silicone gels, the angles between the three interfaces where they meet at the contact line were found to be fixed \cite{styl13}.
 This was interpreted as being due to a force balance between the surface tensions of the interfaces: $\Upsilon_{lv}, \Upsilon_{sv}$ and $\Upsilon_{sl}$.
 Then $\Upsilon_{sv}$ and $\Upsilon_{sl}$ could be extracted after measuring $\Upsilon_{lv}$ with standard techniques, and by applying the Neumann triangle construction \cite{styl13}.
 This force balance is expected to hold only in a region around the contact line of size $\ll\Upsilon_{lv}/E$, the elastocapillary length.
 It is essential to distinguish surface energies, $\gamma$, from surface tensions (or surface stresses), $\Upsilon$.
 The former represents the excess free energy of a material at its interface.
 The latter are the measurable 2-dimensional stresses localized at the interface.
 In simple liquids (such as the droplet here), $\gamma_{lv}=\Upsilon_{lv}$ \cite{styl17}.
 However, for solids, $\gamma_s$ and $\Upsilon_s$ need not be the same, especially if $\gamma_s$ changes as the surface stretches \cite{styl17,xu18,andr20_review}.
 In general, experiments that measure forces and displacements give access to surface tensions, as is the case here.